oblakstudio/redisinsight/README.md

 > * Windows 7, 8.1, 10, 11
 > * MacOS - 12+ (Monterey) - Both Intel, M1 and M2
 >

-> We cannot guarantee it will work on your system.
+We cannot guarantee it will work on your system.
 But it should.
 If it doesn't - open an issue and we'll try to help.

-### Why are we messing with the Dockerfile?
+### THIS EXPLANATION COVERS THE v2 BRANCH

+Since we moved the build process back to github action runners, we probably don't need the custom runners anymore, but we'll keep them for now, just in case.
+Because we're paranoid like that.

+## Why the total Dockerfile rewrite?

 The original Dockerfile installs avahi-daemon and libnss-mdns, which are not needed for the app to work in a dockerized environment, Redis teams uses is for some voodoo resolving of redis enterprise instances (which nobody uses anyway).